 5G will allow asset owners to monitor and balance the precise generation and delivery of energy in real-time, match the resources with the demand levels and create fewer emissions due to the increased efficiency.
 The particular advantage here is that all the transmission transactions can be instantaneous.

 Furthermore, companies and individuals producing an energy surplus could create second revenue streams by accumulating and trading that energy using smart contracts and blockchain.

 Fully autonomous, self-driving cars may not be a reality just yet.
-However, the Japanese automotive giant Toyota, for example, is to introduce semi-autonomous vehicles with intelligent driving systems installed by default will be present on the highways in 2021.
-And by 2022, shipped by OEMs will come equipped with smart telematics and other connectivity systems, harnessing the advantages of 5G.
+However, the Japanese automotive giant Toyota, for example, is to introduce semi-autonomous vehicles towards the end of 2021.
+By 2022, 100% of new vehicles shipped by OEMs will come equipped with smart telematics and other connectivity systems, harnessing the advantages of 5G.

 5G will have life-changing impacts on the automotive industry, manifesting itself in the following manner:

 Next-gen infotainment systems.
 OEMs will receive a new advanced medium for connecting with the drivers on the go.
 5G-powered infotainment systems will move on from being sat-nav music control panels towards becoming remote offices, full-fledged entertainment systems, and new advertising systems.